MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/what-s-new-for-admins-in-office-2016.md

 ## Outlook 2016 adds support for multi-factor authentication (MFA)

 Multi-factor authentication (MFA) is now available in Outlook through integration with the Active Directory Authentication Library (ADAL).
-For more information, see [Plan multi-factor authentication](https://docs.microsoft.com/office365/admin/security-and-compliance/multi-factor-authentication-plan).

 ## Outlook 2016 now requires Autodiscover to be configured